Occupational Driver’s License (ODL)

-A: It takes from 24 to 48 hours to get the ODL once you have given us all of the above documents/information/signature.
+A: It takes from 24 to 48 hours to get the ODL written and signed by the judge once you have given us all of the above documents/information/signature.

 Q: Is getting an ODL an easy process for lawyers?

-A: No. Getting an ODL granted is a laborious process that involves gathering the documents and information, drafting petitions and orders, filing them online, convincing a judge to sign the documents, getting certified copies from the clerk’s office, and sending them to DPS.
+A: No. Getting an ODL granted is a laborious process that involves gathering the documents and information, drafting petitions and orders, filing the petitions and orders, convincing a judge to sign the documents, getting certified copies, and sending them to DPS.
 We are happy to do it though!
 We get approximately 3 ODLs granted every week.

 Q: What if I give you some (but not all) of the documents and information you need?
 Can you get started?